triton-inference-server/server/docs/build.rst

   NVIDIA GPUs.
 Use -DTRTIS_ENABLE_GPU=OFF to disable GPU support.
 When GPUs are disable the inference server will :ref:`run models on CPU when possible <section-running-the-inference-server-without-gpu>`.
-  When disabling GPU support, use -DTRTIS_ENABLE_METRICS_GPU=OFF to disable GPU metrics as well.
+  When disabling GPU support must use -DTRTIS_ENABLE_METRICS_GPU=OFF to disable GPU metrics.

 * **TRTIS_MIN_COMPUTE_CAPABILITY**: By default, the inference server supports NVIDIA GPUs with CUDA compute capability 6.0 or higher.
 If